andrew-hardin/cpack-systemd-demo/README.md

 # Create an RPM with a systemd service via CPack
-This is a bare-bones project that demonstrates how to create an RPM using CPack that contains a systemd service.
+This project uses CPack to create an RPM containing a systemd service.
 I'm a novice when in comes to creating RPMs- _caveat emptor_.

 Here's a utilitarian user's guide:
 ```bash